goessner/canvasInteractor/docs/index.md

 ## 1. What is It ?

-`canvasInteractor` is a micro-library (9.1 kB uncompressed) used to handle pointer events for simple geometry editing together with one or more HTML canvases.
+`canvasInteractor` is a JavaScript micro-library (9.1 kB uncompressed) used to handle pointer events for simple geometry editing together with one or more HTML canvases [[1]](#1).
-It implements a global event loop based on `requestAnimationFrame` and supports throttling of `pointermove` and `wheel` events via its custom `tick` event for efficient animation.
+It implements a global event loop based on `requestAnimationFrame` and supports throttling of `pointermove` and `wheel` events via its custom `tick` event for efficient animation [[2]](#2).
 Cartesian coordinates with user defined origin are possible.

-It was primarily implemented for use by my students for web-kinematics projects.
+It was primarily implemented for use in engineering education and conference presentations.

-`canvasInteractor` is the modern and more minimal successor of deprecated [canvas-area](https://github.com/goessner/canvas-area).
+`canvasInteractor` is the modern and more minimal successor of deprecated `canvas-area`  [[3]](#3).

 ## 2. How to Initialize ?